ryantd42/NY-Legislative-Git/2023/S1297A-2023/bill.md

- ANY COUNTY, CITY, TOWN OR VILLAGE DRINKING  WATER  SYSTEM,  STORM  WATER SYSTEM  OR  SANITARY SEWER SYSTEM WITHIN THE STATE THAT IS NOT UNDER THE MAINTENANCE AND/OR OPERATIONAL JURISDICTION OF THE STATE NOR ANY PRIVATE
+ ANY COUNTY, CITY, TOWN OR VILLAGE DRINKING  WATER  SYSTEM,  STORM  WATER SYSTEM  OR  SANITARY SEWER SYSTEM WITHIN THE STATE THAT IS NOT UNDER THE MAINTENANCE AND/OR OPERATIONAL JURISDICTION OF THE STATE NOR ANY PRIVATE ENTITY.
- S. 1297  6

- ENTITY.
 THE COMMISSIONER, IN CONJUNCTION WITH THE ENVIRONMENTAL  FACILI- TIES  CORPORATION,  SHALL PROMULGATE ALL NECESSARY RULES AND REGULATIONS TO CARRY OUT THE PROGRAM SO THAT AN EQUITABLE DISTRIBUTION OF AID  SHALL BE  MADE  FOR  THE  GENERAL  OPERATION AND/OR GENERAL MAINTENANCE OF ANY EXISTING COUNTY, CITY, TOWN AND VILLAGE  DRINKING  WATER  SYSTEM,  STORM WATER SYSTEM OR SANITARY SEWER SYSTEM.
-  2. ON  OR  BEFORE  THE TWENTY-FIFTH DAY OF APRIL, JUNE, SEPTEMBER AND NOVEMBER OF EACH STATE FISCAL YEAR COMMENCING WITH THE STATE FISCAL YEAR BEGINNING ON APRIL FIRST,  TWO  THOUSAND  TWENTY-FIVE,  THERE  SHALL  BE DISTRIBUTED  AND  PAID TO COUNTIES, CITIES, TOWNS AND VILLAGES AN AMOUNT EQUAL TO THE MONEYS  APPROPRIATED  FOR  THE  PURPOSES  OF  THIS  SECTION DIVIDED  BY  THE NUMBER OF PAYMENT DATES IN THAT STATE FISCAL YEAR.
+  2. ON  OR  BEFORE  THE  TWENTY-SIX  DAY OF APRIL, JUNE, SEPTEMBER AND NOVEMBER OF EACH STATE FISCAL YEAR COMMENCING WITH THE STATE FISCAL YEAR BEGINNING ON APRIL  FIRST,  TWO  THOUSAND  TWENTY-SIX,  THERE  SHALL  BE DISTRIBUTED  AND  PAID TO COUNTIES, CITIES, TOWNS AND VILLAGES AN AMOUNT EQUAL TO THE MONEYS  APPROPRIATED  FOR  THE  PURPOSES  OF  THIS  SECTION DIVIDED  BY  THE NUMBER OF PAYMENT DATES IN THAT STATE FISCAL YEAR.
 SUCH